kunsh13/iptv/README.md

 <h1 align='center'>🌟 IPTV <a href="https://kunsh13.github.io/iptv/"><img src="/img/favicon_round.png" width="40" height="40"></a> 2.3🌟</h1>

-I have started C++ project on WIFI Embded Internet radio on ESP32 WROOM and vs1053b 24bit I2S audio processor.
+I have started C++ project on WIFI Embded Internet radio on MCU ESP32 WROOM and DAC VS1053b 24bit I2S audio processor, 3 Band eq.
 I would recommand [KaRadio32](https://github.com/karawin/Ka-Radio32) opensource library.
 I learned that WebStations are listed in a seperate file.
 I love how community religiously follow and experiment their projects.

-Later migrated the project to ESP32 WROVER and PCM5102 32Bit I2S audio processor.
+Later migrated the project to ESP32 WROVER-B and PCM5102 32Bit I2S audio processor.
 Having 8 MB SPI PSRAM and AAC/OGG for adding more stream audio over the https.
 Now there is no buffering of the audio.

-I am porting the project in TTGO TAudio.
+I am porting the project in [TTGO TAudio](http://www.lilygo.cn/prod_view.aspx?TypeId=50063&Id=1171).
+MCU ESP32 WROVER-B + DAC WM8978 I2S 24Bit 5 band eq.

-As I kept learning I have added stream for video as well and created this iptv and internet radio project.
+As I kept learning I have added stream for video as well and created this iptv/internet radio project.